Looking At Adobe's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Adobe options trades today is 380.88 with a total volume of 1,568.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Adobe's big money trades within a strike price range of $445.0 to $600.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Adobe's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Adobe's whale trades within a strike price range from $300.0 to $740.0 in the last 30 days.

 Adobe Option Volume And Open Interest Over Last 30 Days